naninovel/docs/docs/guide/user-interface.md

 Following video tutorial shows how to add a custom calendar UI with special reveal and hide animations.
 The calendar will display a date based on a [custom variable](/guide/custom-variables.md), which can be changed via naninovel scripts and is saved with the game.
 The calendar will automatically update when the variable is changed.
 All this is achieved without any C# scripting.

-[!!dfdf]
+[!!wrAm-cwPXy4]

 ::: example
-Unity project showed in the above video tutorial is available on GitHub.
-You can clone the repository with a Git client or download it as a zip archive.
+Unity project showed in the above video tutorial is [available on GitHub](https://github.com/Elringus/NaninovelCustomUIExample).
+You can [clone the repository](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) with a Git client or [download it as a zip archive](https://github.com/Elringus/NaninovelCustomUIExample/archive/master.zip).
 Be aware, that Naninovel package is not distributed with the project, hence compilation errors will be produced after opening it for the first time; import Naninovel from the Asset Store to resolve the issues.
 :::

 When you create a new custom UI prefab via the context menu, the prefab will have a `Custom UI` component attached to the root object.
 This component (or rather the fact that the component is implementing `IManagedUI` interface) is essential to make the prefab accepted as a UI by the engine.